-Orthodontic emergencies are unusual.
+Orthodontic emergencies are unusual and most orthodontic repairs can wait to be handled at your next regularly scheduled appointment.
 A broken bracket or ligature may be annoying but rarely painful; these types of repairs can be made at a routine visit.
 On the other hand, a displaced wire or other traumatic incident may require immediate attention.

 You can call the office to receive instruction on how to care for your emergency and how to contact a responsible assistant.
-We always have a doctor or assistant “on call” to help you with these problems, most of which can be alleviated at home.
+Here at RTO, we always have a doctor or assistant “on call” to help you with these problems, most of which can be alleviated at home.
 This is certainly your first line of action.
-Never hesitate to call!
+Never hesitate to give us a call!
 We want you to feel comfortable and assured that all is under control.

 During the first week after your braces are in place and routine adjustments are complete, you likely will feel some pain, soreness or discomfort.
 You may take acetaminophen or other non-aspirin pain relievers while you adjust to your new braces.
 You may find it useful to look at the pictures below of common minor problems that may occur with your braces and simple steps to alleviate them.

 Cutting a loose wire with a nail clipper or scissors (that have been sterilized in alcohol) may make you more comfortable.
 Be careful of the free end of the wire after it has been snipped.

 Sometimes discomfort caused by a wire on your braces can be resolved by moving the wire away from the irritated area with a cotton swab, Q-tip, or pencil eraser.
 If the wire will not move, try covering the end of it with a small piece of cotton or a small amount of wax.
 If the wire is painful, you can cut it with nail clippers or scissors that have been washed and sterilized in alcohol.
 If you cannot resolve the wire irritation, call our office for an appointment.